 Thankfully there was a bridge over the river Carnoch as it was too dangerous to cross otherwise.
 It was quite a thrill crossing a bridge with a large sign saying ‘bridge in dangerous condition – users do so at own risk’.

-*FOOTNOTE – this bridge has now been washed away in a storm, so check to see if it has been replaced if you are heading here.
+*FOOTNOTE – this bridge has been washed away in a storm and has now been replaced with a nice new one.

 It was a wet walk across the flood plain to Sourlies Bothy, and luckily the tide was out so I was able to walk all the way along a solid sandy beach instead of having to climb over to get there.
 This is another wild and remote bothy that I can’t believe somebody used to live in.
 Apparently, there’s evidence of habitation here from the 1750s.
 It’s a popular bothy now and often gets very busy.
 I had arrived at midday, so I got the place to myself.